jbcodeforce/llm-ref-arch-demo/README.md

 ### Automated Pipeline?

-## A remove noise solution example
+## A removing noise solution

 Some automated monitoring application can generate a lot of events, that could overflow a human, responsible for platform monitoring.
 This is not a new problem, and alarm filtering and correlation applications, based on inference engines, were used a lot at the end of 90s when network equipments where deployed worldwide.
 One of the challenge was to code the rules to remove false positive alarms, to limit the number of human work.
-Cloud providers are offering such capabilities of event generation based on a set of momnitoring, with filtering capability.
+Cloud providers are offering such capabilities of event generation based on a set of monitoring products, with filtering capability.
-But one of the key problems is that the rules to define filtering, correlation and action to take, are custom to any customer.
-May LLM help?
+One of the key problems is that the rules to define filtering, correlation and action to take, are custom to any customer.
+May Generative AI help?

 As a concrete example, we can take AWS Trusted Advisor, which inspects an AWS environment and makes recommendations when opportunities exist to optimize cost, performance, availability, and security.